-- receive advance written notice of the amount to be deducted and the employee's right to withdraw the authorization; and - be given a reasonable opportunity to withdraw the authorization in writing. - In addition to the above requirements, if the employee is given written notice of the amount to be deducted at least seven days before the payday on which the deduction is made (which is not required when a separation occurs), deductions can be made for: - · cash shortages; - inventory shortages; or - loss or damage to the employer's property.

-- Recouping a prepayment of wages in the form of: - an inadvertent overpayment of wages resulting from a bona fide error; - advances to an employee or third party at the employee's request; or - the principal amount of loans made by an employer to an employee.
+- receive advance written notice of the amount to be deducted and the employee's right to withdraw the authorization; and - be given a reasonable opportunity to withdraw the authorization in writing. - In addition to the above requirements, if the employee is given written notice of the amount to be deducted at least seven days before the payday on which the deduction is made (which is not required when a separation occurs), deductions can be made for: - cash shortages; - inventory shortages; or - loss or damage to the employer's property. - Recouping a prepayment of wages in the form of: - an inadvertent overpayment of wages resulting from a bona fide error; - advances to an employee or third party at the employee's request; or - the principal amount of loans made by an employer to an employee.

-(N.C.G.S. § 95-25.8.)

-Except for the recoupment of a prepayment of wages as described above, deductions cannot:

-- Reduce wages for overtime hours in any amount. - Reduce non-overtime wages below the minimum wage level for any workweek.
+Except for the recoupment of a prepayment of wages as described above, deductions cannot reduce wages for overtime hours in any amount and cannot reduce non-overtime wages below the minimum wage level for any workweek (N.C.
+Gen. Stat.
+Ann. § 95-25.8(b)).

-(N.C.G.S. § 95-25.8(b).)